lbroetto/Protein_Frequency_Exploratory_Data_Analysis/README.md

 **Important:** The original input data files (`*.csv`) used in this study are **not included** in this repository.
 This protects the primary research data.

 ### For Reproducibility and Reuse:
-1.  **Code Execution:** To run these scripts with your own data, simply place your CSV file in the `data/` directory and update the filename in the script (or rename your file to match the expected name in the script).
+1.  **Code Execution:** To run this script with your own data, simply place your CSV file in the `data/` directory and update the filename in the script (or rename your file to match the expected name in the script).
 2.  **Data Format:** script includes a comment at the top describing the **required input** and **configuration** for the input CSV.
 Please ensure your data follows this format.

 ### Expected Input Format: